MY STORY · PART 5 · THE EMPIRE

 The palatial SMF battery factory — 6 acres, state-of-the-art, with a training hall like a cinema.
 The dream project.

-Su-Kam factory building in Baddi Himachal Pradesh
+Su-Kam factory in Baddi Himachal Pradesh

-Su-Kam factory in Baddi, Himachal Pradesh
+Su-Kam factory in Baddi, Himachal Pradesh.

 The Katha SMF battery factory inauguration — with CM Himachal Pradesh Mr. Dhumal.
 One of the best manufacturing facilities in India at the time.

 The SMF (Sealed Maintenance Free) battery factory was my dream project.
 I built it on 6 acres in Katha with the investment from Reliance-Temasek.
-The idea was revolutionary: everyone in India was using Lead Acid batteries that needed regular water refilling and released unhealthy lead fumes.
+The idea was revolutionary: everyone in India was using lead-acid batteries that needed regular water refilling and released unhealthy lead fumes.
 I wanted to bring sealed, maintenance-free batteries to the Indian inverter market.

 I hired people from the battery industry who assured me SMF batteries would work on inverters.
 We had been using Chinese-imported SMF batteries successfully in our export markets — Africa, Middle East — where the warranty was only 6 months.